How to Say "The merchant goes to the forest to meet the dragon" in Korean | Korean Expression

 Quick Answer: "The merchant goes to the forest to meet the dragon" in Korean is "상인이 용을 만나러 숲에 가요." (sangini yongeul mannareo supe gayo.).
 Level: A1.

-Want to express "The merchant goes to the forest to meet the dragon" in Korean?
-Say "상인이 용을 만나러 숲에 가요.".
-This beginner-friendly sentence uses polite Korean speech.
-Read on for a full breakdown.
+Struggling with how to say "The merchant goes to the forest to meet the dragon" in Korean?
+Here is the natural way: "상인이 용을 만나러 숲에 가요.".
+Let's break it down word by word to build your confidence.

 What does "The merchant goes to the forest to meet the dragon" mean in Korean?

-The Korean sentence "상인이 용을 만나러 숲에 가요." translates to "The merchant goes to the forest to meet the dragon." in English. "상인이 용을 만나러 숲에 가요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "상인이 용을 만나러 숲에 가요." translates to "The merchant goes to the forest to meet the dragon." in English.
+When Korean speakers hear "상인이 용을 만나러 숲에 가요.", they immediately picture the scene: the merchant goes to the forest to meet the dragon.
+The sentence is compact yet vivid — a hallmark of well-formed Korean.

 Pronunciation guide: sangini yongeul mannareo supe gayo.